myreceiptt/sl-home/README.md

 > Here are some ideas to get you started:

-Rest in Proxy (R.I.P.)
-MyReceipt!!!!
-Since home is all he wanted to be, so this is a home for him in 0101 Universe, even just a straight line of my origin.
+MyReceipt Rest in Proxy (R.I.P.)!!!!
+Since a home is all he wanted to be, so this is a home for him in 0101 Universe, even just a straight line of my origin.

 > Regards
 >